Vision: We work toward a world in which Justice is equitable and compassionate.

 Empower Author and Victim

 Our restorative practices seek to build relationship, trust, and understanding through the leveraging of conflict.
+These practices foster youth capacity for not only educational and relational success but also self-reflective accountable citizens.

 The National Center for Restorative Justice is focused on training those interested in changing their relationship with conflict, in-particular we serve those that serve youth.